jimbou/HoarePrompt-artifacts/README.md

 python src/hoareprompt.py  --description <FILE> --program <FILE>
 or
 python src/hoareprompt.py --command assess --description <FILE> --program <FILE>
+or
+python src/hoareprompt.py --command assess --description <FILE> --program <FILE> --config <FILE> --log <FILE>
 ```

 This will output `CORRECT` or `INCORRECT` depending on the assessment result.
 The  command is a combination of the following 3 commands of the HoarePrompt tool, and they are invoked in the order they are presented below.

+THIS IS THE COMMAND USED FOR ALL OUR EXPERIMENTS

 ### 2.Extract Precondition